bob-fornal/work-notes/Cloud/AWS/CSAA/Route-53.md

 * Health Checks are integrated with CloudWatch metrics.
 * Health Checks pass only when the endpoint responds with the 2xx and 3xx status codes.
-* Health Checks can be setup to pass or fail based on the contents in the first 5,120 bytes of the response.
+* Health Checks can be set up to pass or fail based on the contents in the first 5,120 bytes of the response.
 * Configure the router/firewall to allow incoming requests from Route 53 Health Checkers.

 ### Calculated Health Checks